ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ```
 pip3 install watson_nlp_runtime_client
 ```
-The client command expects a single text string argument, and requests inference scoring of the models being served.
+This client command expects a single text string argument and requests inference from stock Sentiment Analysis and Emotion Classification models.

 Run the client command as:
 ```
 python3 client.py "Watson NLP is awesome"
 ```